Run UBOS on Raspberry Pi 4¶

 on the command line.

-Write this image file “raw” to a micro-SD card.
+Write this image file “raw” to your micro-SD card or external USB disk.
 This operation depends on your operating system:

 On first boot, it is recommended you have a monitor and keyboard connected to your Raspberry Pi 4.
 If this is impractical, create a UBOS staff so you can securely log in over the network without the need for monitor or keyboard.

-Remove the micro-SD card and insert it into your Raspberry Pi 4.
-If you created a UBOS staff, insert the staff into the USB port.
+Remove the micro-SD card and insert it into your Raspberry Pi 4 (or remove any micro-SD card and connect your external USB disk via USB).
+If you created a UBOS staff, insert the UBOS staff into the USB port.
 Then, plug in the Raspberry Pi 4’s USB power.

 Now: wait.
 UBOS needs to generate a few cryptographic keys before it is ready to use and initialize a few other things on the first boot.
 That might take a few minutes.
 To determine whether UBOS ready, execute: